Back

 To keep your mouth, gums and throat healthy during cancer treatment, take the following steps:

-- Check your mouth every day for trouble spots.
+- Check your mouth daily for trouble spots.

 - Brush your teeth with a soft toothbrush after every meal and at bedtime.

-- Avoid commercial mouthwashes that contain a large amount of salt or alcohol.
+- Avoid commercial mouthwashes that contain a large amount of alcohol.
+Your care team may recommend rinses with baking soda, saltwater, saline or other specialty mixes as an alternative.

 - Eat soft, moist foods and avoid ones that irritate your mouth.

-- Dry mouth is often the cause of other dental problem and can be avoided by chewing sugar-free gum, staying hydrated and using a saliva substitute, if needed.
+- Dry mouth can cause other dental problems and can be avoided by chewing sugar-free gum, staying hydrated and using a saliva substitute, if needed.

 Patient Tip